 To the extent that the Code of Interest is large, or spread all over, there’s a design problem.
 The Code of Interest has low cohesion and high coupling.
-It’s not clean.
+It’s not habitable.

 To the extent that we can’t understand the Code of Interest, it doesn’t express the ideas behind it well enough.
 It’s missing good names and possibly missing some important abstractions.
-It’s not clean.
+It’s not habitable.

 To the extent that we’re not sure what it does, the Code of Interest needs more examples.
-It’s not clean.
+It’s not habitable.

 These problems slow us down.
 They make it harder to find things, harder to understand them, harder to be sure how they work, harder to be sure our changes work and haven’t broken anything.

 These problems slow us down Every Single Time, Every Single Day.